doda-zz/imagy/README.rst

     images/img.jpg

-gets created, Imagy optimizes while the original stays at
+gets created, Imagy optimizes it while keeping the original at

 ::